Pulmonary and sleep

 A sleep disorder is not only frustrating, but it can be unhealthy.
 Liberty Hospital has a sleep laboratory dedicated to diagnosing sleep disorders for Northland residents.
 Liberty Hospital had the first dedicated sleep lab in the Northland and now offers four rooms outfitted with full or queen Select Comfort Sleep Number® beds and individual temperature controls.
-The lab is open Tuesday through Saturday and is the only one in the Northland offering pediatric sleep studies for youth ages 12 to 18.
+The lab is open Tuesday through Saturday.

 During a sleep study, you will come to the hospital and check in as an outpatient for the night.
 You will be assigned a quiet room designed like a bedroom to make you feel at home.
 During the night, you'll sleep in a Select Comfort Sleep Number® bed while a trained technician monitors your sleep.
 Afterwards, a physician will interpret the findings and report to your family physician.
 Sleep studies are essential in helping physicians diagnose more than 80 different sleep disorders.

 The Liberty Hospital sleep lab utilizes a multidisciplinary team of medical professionals who diagnose and treat sleep disorders.
 The physicians who typically work with the lab include neurologists; psychologists; ear, nose and throat specialists and pulmonary specialists.
 A registered polysomnographer oversees each patient's sleep study.